-In transgender female athletes, GnRH analogues (not prohibited in females) or the progestin cyproterone acetate (in general not prohibited) may be used and in fact achieve lower testosterone levels than estrogen/spironolactone combinations.
-However, cost and availability in some countries might prevent athletes from gaining access to these therapies.
-In addition, safety and comparative effectiveness data do not exist to mandate one approach versus another.
+In transgender female athletes, GnRH analogues (not prohibited in females) or progestin cyproterone acetate (in general not prohibited) may be used and in fact achieve lower testosterone levels than estrogen/spironolactone combinations.
+In addition, the anti-androgens flutamide and bicalutamide may be used.
+Although flutamide and bicalutamide have associations with liver injury and cyproterone acetate has a number of concerning associations, safety and comparative effectiveness data are not sufficiently robust to mandate one approach versus another.
+Furthermore, cost and availability in some countries might prevent athletes from gaining access to some therapies.